bitfactory-software/anyxx/index.md

 - object casts
 - open types

-These types are orthogonal building blocks for large software systems with loose coupling and performance on par with virtual function calls.
+- These types are orthogonal building blocks for large software systems with
+  - loose coupling and
+  - performance on par with virtual function calls.
+- The work as a foundating vocabulary, to "factor out" the dependencies between the components in the system.

 The library is **header only**